dvv/lang/README.md

 });

 //
-// various ways to get type locale key.
+// various ways to get locale key.
 // values are functions if interpolation was seen
 //
 typeof L.get('demo.hello'); // -> 'function'